stevendinardo/NHLGoalNotification/README.md

 There is probably a delay between the NHL API and the stream you're watching so DELAY can be changed to make the program wait until the stream catches up.
-Right now, things like selected team and actions have to be edited in the file, but I plan on changing this at some point.

 ## Usage
-For a demo when there's no game on, use the --demo flag NHLGoalNotification.py --demo
+For a demo when there's no game on, use the --demo flag.
+For help, use -h or --help.

+NHLGoalNotification.py [-h] [--demo] [-t TEAM] [-d DELAY]

 ## Events
 - Start of game